-We have a strong commitment to improving heart health across northeast Ohio.
-As a leader in key clinical trials, our experts are able to offer the latest treatment options to a larger number of patients.
-With clinical expertise and strong patient education, our goal is to prevent heart valve issues from causing other serious heart conditions such as stroke, arrhythmias, hypertension and heart failure.
+As a leader in heart valve clinical trials available only in select U.S. programs, our specialists are able to offer the latest treatment options to a larger number of patients.
+With clinical expertise and strong patient education, our goal is to minimize or resolve heart valve issues and prevent these conditions from causing other serious problems such as stroke, arrhythmias, hypertension and heart failure.

 What is Valve and Structural Heart Disease?

-Heart valve disease occurs when one or more of the valves in your heart cannot function properly.
-The heart’s valves normally assist in controlling the flow of blood through the chambers of the heart.
+Heart valve disease occurs when one or more of the four valves in your heart cannot function properly.
+The heart’s valves assist in controlling the flow of blood through the chambers of the heart.
 When heart valve disease is present, a valve may be unable to close properly or open completely.
 This can force your heart to work harder every time it beats.
-Our team treats any type of heart or vascular condition, including a wide range of heart valve diseases such as:
+Our team treats all types of heart and vascular conditions, including the full range of heart valve diseases: